-Miltsakaki et al. (2004) reported human agreements on both exact and partial matches to be 90.2% and 94.5%, respectively.
+Miltsakaki, Prasad, Joshi and Webber (2004) reported human agreements on both exact and partial matches to be 90.2 percent and 94.5 percent, respectively.
 We follow this work and report both exact and partial matches.
-When checking exact match, we require two spans to match identically, excluding any leading and ending punctuation symbols.
+When checking an exact match, we require two spans to match identically, excluding any leading and ending punctuation symbols.
 A partial match is credited if there is any overlap between the verbs and nouns of the two spans.
 The results for the overall performance for both SS and PS cases are shown in Table 5.
-The GS + no EP setting gives a satisfactory F_1 of 86.24% for partial matching on Arg1&Arg2 F_1 .
+The GS + no EP setting gives a satisfactory F_1 of 86.24 percent for partial matching on Arg1 & Arg2 F_1 .
 On the other hand, the results for exact matching are much lower than the human agreement.
-In Miltsakaki et al.'s work, most disagreements for exact match were reported to come from partial overlaps which do not show significant semantic difference.
+In Miltsakaki et al.'s (2004) work, most disagreements for exact match were reported to come from partial overlaps which do not show significant semantic difference.
 Similarly, in our analysis, we observed that most misses are due to small portions of text being deleted from or added to the spans by the annotators to follow the minimality principle.
 The minimality principle states that the annotation should include in the argument the minimal span of text that is sufficient for the interpretation of the relation.
 This requires deep semantic analysis and poses difficulties for machines to follow.

-6.3 Results for Explicit Classifier
+6.3 Results for explicit classifier

 Following the pipeline, we then evaluate the explicit classifier, with its performance shown in Table 6.
-Recall that human agreement on Level 2 types is 84.00% and a baseline classifier.
+Recall that human agreement on Level 2 types is 84.00 percent and a baseline classifier that uses only connectives as features already yields an F_1 of 86.00 percent under the GS + no EP setting on Section 23.
+Adding our new features improves F_1 to 86.77 percent (but which is not a statistically significant